03 October 2024

 You can bush camp along the full length of the Larapinta Trail at 34 designated campsites.
 Most campsites have picnic tables and tent sites, while some have toilets, gas barbecues, drinking water and USB charging points.

 Independent trekkers must bring all their supplies.
-You can leave food in storage rooms at Ellery Creek South, Serpentine Gorge, and Ormiston Gorge before you set off or talk to one of the local companies offering food drops, such as Emu Run, Larapinta Trail Trek Support, Outback Elite Tours, and Outback Tour Services.
+You can leave food in storage rooms at Ellery Creek South, Serpentine Gorge, and Ormiston Gorge before you set off or talk to one of the local companies offering food drops, such as Emu Run, Larapinta Trail Trek Support, and Outback Elite Tours.

 The best time of year to go is during winter (May to August) when daytime temperatures are around 15-25C.
 However, nighttime temperatures can plummet, and daytime temperatures can climb high.